arup-group/ansible-role-speckleserver/README.md

 Ensure you have Ansible set up on your machine appropriately and the role is unpacked in a directory listed in roles_path

-A playbook for setting up with nginx is provided: (`speckleserver-with-nginx-playbook.yml`).

-Copy this to a new file eg. site-speckle.yml; tune the vars as required.
+Copy the `site.yml` file to a new file eg. `site-speckle.yml`; tune the hosts and vars stanzas as required.

-__WARNING: Hosts / Virtual hosts in this playbook are only given as placeholders and will not work out-of-the-box.
-Customise them before running the playbook!__

 Note: You can also cut and drop the vars: stanza into group_vars/ or host_vars as you require.